-The obligation to pay royalties of \$16 million USD is classified as a financial liability and measured initially at its fair value and subsequently at amortized cost.
+The obligation to pay royalties of USD \$16 million was recognized as a provision under IAS 37 and measured initially at its fair value and subsequently at amortized cost.
 Management estimated the present value of future cash flows over the expected term using an estimated effective interest rate.
-The timing and amount of future cash flows are significant judgments that influence measurement of this financial liability over its term until settled.
-The effective interest rate will be reassessed at each reporting period end date based on management's estimates of changes to the future cash flows and their timing.
-The Company incurred no transaction costs to enter into these agreements and has recorded accretion expense based on an effective interest rate of 57%.
+The probability of settling the provision, the timing, discount rate, and amount of future cash flows are significant judgments that influence measurement of this provision over its term until settled.
+The Company incurred no transaction costs to enter into these agreements.